miservers/miservers.github.io/docs/middleware/websphere.md

 		-installationDirectory /opt/IBM/WebSphere/AppServer -acceptLicense -showProgress
 	```

-	{: .warning :}
+	{: .note }
-	You must Install the WAS and the JDK simultaneously, both by one command imcl
+	Because IBM Java SDK  is not embedded with the product, you must specify both the WAS ID and the IBM Java SDK ID.

 - **Check Version**
 	```sh